About Club Volleyball

 Please review the Frequently Asking Questions below.

-For the 2023/24 season, our practices will officially begin the first Monday in October 2022 and continue through the end of April.
-Teams that have a full complement of athletes (re-signed and summer signings) may start their training before October while teams taking part in Nationals or a U.S. tournament may continue their season until the end of May; athletes must be prepared to commit to the full season.
+Teams that have a full complement of athletes (re-signed and summer signings) may start group and technical training in September complemented with team building events at the head coach’s discretion.
+Teams taking part in Nationals or a U.S. tournament may continue their season through May.
+Athletes must be prepared to commit to the full season.
 There are usually no practices or competitions over the Christmas break but some coaches may schedule travel tournaments (i.e. Montreal Classic first weekend in January) during this period.

 • Athletes are permitted to try out for multiple clubs in any area (there is no residency rule), however, once an athlete formally commits to a club, that athlete may no longer attend tryouts or ID clinics with other clubs.